Yakweakwioose First Nation

-The Yakweakwioose First Nation or Yakweakwioose Band (Yeqwyeqwí:ws) is a band government of the Sto:lo people located in the Upper Fraser Valley region at Sardis, near Chilliwack, British Columbia, Canada.
+Yakweakwioose First Nation or Yakweakwioose Band (Yeqwyeqwí꞉ws) is a band government of the Sto:lo people located in the Upper Fraser Valley region at Sardis, near Chilliwack, British Columbia, Canada.
 They are a member government of the Sto:lo Nation tribal council.

 The traditional languages of the people are Halq'eméylem, hən̓q̓əmin̓əm̓, and Hul’q’umi’num.’
 Yeqwyeqwí:ws is the proper Halq’eméylem spelling of Yakweakwioose.
 As of December 2024, the Nation had a total of 88 registered members, including 39 residing on their own reserve.